flywheel-apps/bids-app-template/README.md

   * Press the "Create Repository" button.

-At this point, you can continue on (below) to clone the project localy and then copy in and edit the template files, or, even better, clone [bids-app-template-test](https://github.com/flywheel-apps/bids-app-template-test), and it will do that for you along with setting up a test environment for your new BIDS App Gear.
+At this point, you can continue on (below) to clone the project localy and then copy in and edit the template files, or, _even better_, clone [bids-app-template-test](https://github.com/flywheel-apps/bids-app-template-test), and it will do that for you along with setting up a test environment for your new BIDS App Gear.